 Investments in all aspects of production, quality control and logistics together with its motto “STO success is based on successful employees” have turned Stölzle into Europe’s leanest and most efficient producer of pharmaceutical glass packaging.

 The production amounts to almost 1.5 billion pieces of container glass in white flint, amber and green glass each year, what reflects an impressive output of 250 tons of glass every day.

 In 1992 Stölzle acquired the small Czech glass factory in Hermanova Hut which had been founded by Karl Stölzle in 1907.
 This was originally a family business; the factory had two lines and a production staff of 120, concentrating on amber glass packaging for mini spirits and pharmaceuticals.
-Major investment turned this small glassworks into nowadays most reliable partner in the field of pharmaceutical packaging glass and miniatures for food & spirits.
-Within the network of the Stölzle Glass Group, the production capacity of the Czech plant was constantly expanded.
+Major investment turned this small glassworks into nowadays most reliable partner in the field of pharmaceutical packaging glass and spirits miniatures.
+Within the network of the Stölzle Glass Group, the production capacity of the Czech plant constantly expanded.

 On Christmas Eve 2009 the plant suffered a tragic setback when a disastrous fire destroyed almost the whole production site.
 Staff from all the different STO plants united in an almost superhuman effort that saw Stölzle-Union reopened in an incredible seven months.
 But the factory was not simply rebuilt – it rose from the ashes to become one of the best production sites for pharmaceutical packaging glass in Europe.
-Stölzle set up a regenerative furnace remarkable for its very low energy consumption and optimized NoX emission.
+Stölzle implemented stste-of-the-art technologies such as a regenerative furnace which is remarkable for its very low energy consumption and optimized NoX emission.